 What Is Champagne Blonde?

-Champagne blonde is the new rage named after the bubbly drink.
-It is a soft, neutral shade that perfectly blends warm and cool blonde.
+Champagne blonde is the new rage, named after the bubbly drink.
+It is a soft, neutral shade that perfectly blends warm and cool blonde tones.
 This blonde has golden hues and rosy undertones, which make it a warm neutral shade.
 Due to these warm undertones, it works well for people with warm and neutral skin tones.

 Champagne blonde is the color to go for when you’re looking for an elegant and sophisticated look, but it has warmth and friendliness to it.
-Since champagne blonde leans more to neutral, it works well as an all-year-round style.
-You can dye your hair champagne blonde or add it as highlights, ombre, or Balayage.
+Since champagne blonde leans more toward neutral, it works well as a year-round style.
+You can dye your hair champagne blonde or add it as highlights, ombre, or balayage.

 What Is Ash Blonde?

 Ash blonde is a cool blonde that adds depth to your hair.
-It is a cool color with gray (silver), blue, and violet undertones which works well with neutral and cool skin tones.
-It can have several variations, from natural, dirty, light, and sandy, to medium ash blonde.
+It is a cool color with gray (silver), blue, and violet undertones that works well with neutral and cool skin tones.
+It can have several variations, including natural, dirty, light, sandy, and medium ash blonde.

 At first glance, ash blonde may look like platinum blonde.
-However, it has darker roots and more gray undertones.
+However, it has more gray undertones and is often paired with a darker root smudge for a natural, lived-in look.

 What Does Champagne Blonde and Ash Blonde Hair Look Like?

 With its golden hues and shine, champagne blonde hair looks like sparkling champagne.
-On the other hand, ash blonde leans more towards icy, gray, and silver.
+On the other hand, ash blonde leans more toward icy, gray, and silver.

 Ash blonde hair is often described as having a “dirty” or “mousy” appearance.
 It tends to be a more muted, subtle shade of blonde that does not have the bright, golden tones often associated with traditional blonde hair.